Standard Bar Stool Height Guide

 Legroom Formula

-Measure from the floor to the top of the counter surface.
-Subtract 10 to 12 inches.
-The result is equals to ideal bar stool height.
+Measure from the floor to the top of the counter surface, then subtract 10–12 inches to determine ideal seat height.

 Example: